PiyushXCoder/uchats/README.md

 ## Local install

-Project is created with netbeans.
+Project is created with netbeans or ant.
 It would be better to use netbeans to build it.

 ## You'll need